Controllability and Vector Potential: The Solvability Question for PDE, and its Dual

 The problem of determining when images of partial differential operators are equal to kernels, was solved by Ehrenpreis, Malgrange, H\"ormander, Palamodov and others.
-The solution depends on the $A$-module structure of $\F$, but before we summarise it below (for the classical spaces of distributions), we pose the dual problem.\\

-Given $P(\del)$ as above, now let $R$ be the set of all relations between its columns. $R$ is an $A$-submodule of $A^k$, and suppose that it is generated by $k_1$ elements, say.
-Let $R(\del)$ be the $k \times k_1$ matrix whose columns are these generators.
+Their solution is the description of the $A$-module structure of $\F$, but before we summarise it (for the classical spaces), we pose the dual question.
+Given $P(D)$ as above, now let $R$ be the set of all relations between its columns. $R$ is an $A$-submodule of $A^k$, and suppose that it is generated by $k_1$ elements, say.
+Let $R(D)$ be the $k \times k_1$ matrix whose columns are these generators.
 Then the sequence

 is a complex (which is not necessarily exact).
 Again, applying the functor $\homo_A(-,~\F)$ to this sequence gives the complex